 Entrance to the Golden Lane requires a Prague Castle ticket, but the entrance is free if you go after 17:00.

 4.4 Lobkowicz Palace

 The 16th-century Baroque style Lobkowicz Palace (Lobkowický palác) is the only privately owned building in the Prague Castle complex.
 It has been in possession of the aristocratic Lobkowicz family for over 400 years.
-The palace now features a museum that displays a cornucopia of historical and cultural artifacts, with paintings by Canaletto, Rubens and Velázquez being some of its major draws.
-The original scores of works and manuscripts by Beethoven, Haydn, and Mozart were rather interesting.
+The palace now features a museum that displays a cornucopia of historical and cultural artefacts, with paintings by Canaletto, Rubens and Velázquez being some of its major draws.
+The original scores of works and manuscripts by Beethoven, Haydn, and Mozart are particularly interesting.